DalingCui/RPIA_answer/README.md

 1. the tensor buckets are determined as: less than 3 years as short-term, 3-7 years as intermediate term, and longer than 7 years as long-term

 Design a mechnism to reallocate the IR exposure into these tenors.
 1. we use duration matching method to rellocate the IR exposure in each tenor.
 I use the duration difference between portfolio and index in each tenor as penalty in the optimizer function.
-This method guarantee that the portfolio duration is in line with index duration in the same tenor
+In a same tenor, this method guarantee that the portfolio duration is in line with index duration.

 the client is concerned about underperformance vs the index, but not outperformance.
 1. we ganrantee this by setting the contraint condition tracking error >=0, where tracking error = return of portfolio - return of index.